KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 * Tracker
 * Some PDU structs
+    * **NOTE**: Due to struct-padding, most PDU-structs can't be sent directly.
+    * The only accepted approach is to create support functions to parse PDUs.
 * Implementation of `djb2`

 **Note:** the given hashing classes for both courses are compatible, i.e the